alfadelta10010/scraper/README.md

 ## How it works

-The scraper goes to PESU Academy, uses the Know your section tool, and enters a PRN.
+The scraper goes to PESU Academy, uses the `Know your section` tool, and enters a PRN.
 Once done, it sends that, and copies details from the result table.
-Saves it to the CSV file.
+Saves it to a SQL Database.